Breakster/rhythmruby/README.md

 With RhythmRuby you can capture polyrhythmics at their essence by compiling rhythms out of rhythm snippets and write them to midi drum tracks for further use in DAW's such as (cubase, logic, etc.)

-I made it to create drum rhythms for my band Hologram Earth (www.hologramearth.nl)
+RhythmRuby was made to create drum rhythms for my band Hologram Earth (www.hologramearth.nl)

 Acknowledgment
 --------------